terzhang/kekat-mono/README.md

 ### Start both the front and back end in development

-This will enable hot module reloading
+This will enable hot module replacement

 ```bash
 yarn run dev